F-105: Fundamentals of Assessment and Taxation (2-part series; valid for 4 credits)

 Director, Mecosta County Equalization Department.

 Shila Kiander is a Michigan Advanced Assessing Officer with more than 20 years’ experience in the assessment administration field.
 She’s served as the Equalization Director for Mecosta County since 2007, and before that was the assessor for three units in northern Kent County.
-She also teaches assessor continuing education courses around the state, including the advanced Board of Review sessions and other courses for MTA.
+She also teaches assessor continuing education courses around the state, including the MTA Board of Review Training sessions and other courses for MTA.

 |Access Date||Quiz Result||Score||Actions|